Red Jammers: 1999–2002 restoration

-Glacier's entire operating fleet was modified between 2000-2002 by Ford Motor Company in conjunction with TransGlobal in Livonia, Michigan, to run on propane or gas to lessen environmental impact.
+Glacier's entire operating fleet was modified between 2000 and 2002 by Ford in conjunction with TransGlobal in Livonia, Michigan, to run on propane or gas to lessen environmental impact.
 Ford 5.4L V8s were fitted to the chassis.
 The bodies were removed from their original chassis and fitted to modern Ford E Series van chassis, which were stretched to match the original 176 in wheelbase.
 The fenders were replaced with fiberglass replicas to accommodate the wider wheels, reduced in diameter from 21 to 16 in, and numerous detail improvements were made, including replacing the original plywood floors with aluminum, upgrading exterior lights, and fitting safety glass windows.

 In late 2018, another renovation was announced for the Red Jammer fleet.
 The engines installed in the earlier renovation will be replaced by hybrid-assisted 6.2L V8 engines, replacing the 5.4L V8s fitted in 2000–02, and cosmetic details, including new wheels 19.5 in in diameter and gauges, will more closely resemble the original equipment as delivered in the late 1930s.
 The modifications will be carried out by Legacy Classic Trucks, based in Driggs, Idaho.